Areas of practice

 - Process Work

-Lindsay is a Registered Clinical Counsellor and Canadian Certified Counsellor with a Master of Arts degree in Counselling Psychology.
-She is the Owner and Director of ThriveLife Counselling & Wellness, as well as full time Clinical Counsellor working with individuals and couples who are interested in seeking support for trauma-related issues and affiliated concerns including PTSD, complex trauma and dissociative disorders.
-Lindsay also offers services related to life transitions, anxiety, depression, vicarious trauma/compassion fatigue, abuse, suicide, and stress management, as well as other pervasive problems that interrupt the enjoyment of life
+Lindsay is a Registered Clinical Counsellor with a Master of Arts degree in Counselling Psychology.
+She is the Owner and Director of ThriveLife Counselling & Wellness, as well as full time Clinical Counsellor working with individuals who are interested in seeking support for trauma-related issues and affiliated concerns including PTSD, complex trauma and dissociative disorders.
+Lindsay also offers services related to life transitions, anxiety, depression, abuse, vicarious trauma/compassion fatigue, and stress management, as well as other pervasive problems that interrupt the enjoyment of life

 When working with clients, Lindsay utilizes an integrative approach, meaning that she integrates various therapeutic theories and practices to meet the unique needs of each individual.
 While Lindsay strives to meet unique and changing needs, her counselling style is largely shaped by attachment and systems theories.
 This means that she seeks to understand her clients within their greater context in order to help gain insight into the specific problems that present in therapy.
 Lindsay's beliefs about counselling center around a collaborative partnership between herself and her clients.
 While she has certain training and experience, she truly believes that each person is their own “best expert” - Lindsay's hope is to help clients access their own vast wisdom and work to find solutions to life’s challenges.